Spintronics for image recognition: performance benchmarking via data-driven simulations: Abstract

 \section{Abstract}

-We present a demonstration of image classification using an echo-state network (ESN) relying on a single simulated spintronic nanostructure known as the vortex-based spin-torque oscillator (STVO) delayed in time.
-We employ an ultrafast data-driven simulation framework called the data-driven Thiele equation approach (DD-TEA) to simulate the STVO dynamics.
-This allows us to avoid the challenges associated with repeated experimental manipulation of such a nanostructured system.
-We showcase the versatility of our solution by successfully applying it to solve classification challenges with the MNIST, EMNIST-letters and Fashion MNIST datasets.
-Through our simulations, we determine that within an ESN with numerous learnable parameters the results obtained using the STVO dynamics as an activation function are comparable to the ones obtained with other conventional nonlinear activation functions like the reLU and the sigmoid.
-While achieving state-of-the-art accuracy levels on the MNIST dataset, our model's performance on EMNIST-letters and Fashion MNIST is lower due to the relative simplicity of the system architecture and the increased complexity of the tasks.
-We expect that the DD-TEA framework will enable the exploration of deeper architectures, ultimately leading to improved classification accuracy.
+We present a demonstration of image classification using an extreme learning machine (ELM) based on a unique simulated magnetic tunnel junction (MTJ) delayed in time.
+As the ground state of the MTJ is a magnetic vortex, we refer to it as a vortex-based spin-torque oscillator (STVO).
+The dynamics of the magnetic vortex is simulated with a model called the data-driven Thiele equation approach (DD-TEA).
+This allows to avoid the constraints associated with repeated experimental manipulation for hyperparameters search and benchmarking.
+We showcase the versatility of our implementation by using it successfully for classification tasks on the MNIST, EMNIST-letters and Fashion MNIST datasets.
+Through simulations, we show that within an ELM with a sufficient number of parameters, the performance reached using the STVO dynamics as a source of nonlinearity is equivalent to the ones obtained with classical software activation functions such as the reLU and the sigmoid.
+While achieving state-of-the-art accuracy levels on the MNIST dataset, our model's performance on EMNIST-letters and Fashion MNIST is lower due to the simplicity of the network architecture and the increased complexity of the data.
+We expect that the DD-TEA framework will enable the exploration of deeper and more complex STVO-based architectures, ultimately leading to improved classification accuracy.